-A degree in film studies will allow you to follow your passion for film, whilst also equipping you with the skills to turn it into a career.
+Studying film will allow you to follow your passion for film, whilst also equipping you with the skills to turn it into a career.
 You will be presented with opportunities to develop your own style within film-making, developing your technical expertise and knowledge.
-Your degree will cover all aspects of film studies, from a blossoming idea all the way up to reviewing a finished product.

 About Film Studies

 At postgraduate level, you are likely to be awarded a Master of Arts (MA), or a Master of Fine Arts (MFA).
 Further study will award you with a research degree such as a Master of Philosophy (MPhil) or Doctor of Philosophy (PhD).